varigence/docs/bimlflex/getting-started/zzz-architectures.md

 changes for normal ssis process

-1, activate lsats for enddating Satellite records.
+1, activate lsats for end-dating Satellite records.
 This is optional and activated to illustrate the usage of the Lsat structures in the Data Vault load process.